-Analysis: Since last month's report the LEI YoY rate of change remained stable at +1.6% and the index level made a new all time high.
+Analysis: Since last month's report the LEI YoY rate of change fell to 0.4% and the index level is now slightly below its cycle high.
 Over the past several months positive momentum has slowed, but given that the YoY rate of change remains positive, history suggests a recession is unlikely to start within the next six months.
 This picture keeps me generally positive on the outlook for the U.S. economy.
 Chart Framework: I'd get incrementally negative on the business cycle outlook if the LEI YoY went negative.